TQRG/leafactor-ci/README.md

 # FAQ

-## How to use jar instead of the published version:
+## How to use the jar instead of the published version:

 First clone the Spoon repository then go to the folder and generate a jar with dependencies:
 ```bash